10 Cool Hacks for Traveling with Kids

 A vacation is no place for an artist to rest.
-Doodling on-the-go can be a fun way for kids to take in their surroundings on a trip.
+Doodling on the go can be a fun way for kids to take in their surroundings on a trip.
 Upcycle an old DVD case into a portable art station.
-Cut blank paper or printable coloring pages to fit the case and attach to the side with the clips.
-Glue a clear storage bag to the opposite side of the case and load it up with fun crayons, markers, pencils or pens.
+Cut blank paper or printable coloring pages to fit the case and attach them to the side with the clips.
+Glue a clear storage bag to the opposite side of the case and load it up with fun crayons, markers, pencils, or pens.
 For an extra bit of fun, you could create a “DVD cover” for that trip so their special drawings become an instant souvenir keepsake!

 7. Instant Travel Cup Lid

-Prevent spills at restaurants, on planes or in the car with this instant cup lid hack.
-Tightly attach press-and-seal-style plastic wrap to the lid of any cup, poking a straw through the center to create a spill-proof solution when a lidded cup is not available.
+Prevent spills at restaurants, on planes, or in the car with this instant cup lid hack.
+Tightly attach the press-and-seal-style plastic wrap to the lid of any cup, poking a straw through the center to create a spill-proof solution when a lidded cup is not available.

 8. Search and Find Bag

 Fill a clear, three-ring pencil pouch with small toys, baubles, or knick-knacks as well as a filler, like grains of rice or fake snow.
 Attach a photo of the little treasures to find to the back of the pouch as a key.